 What are your goals for 2022 that you would like to achieve together with epf?

 In 2022, with the help of epf, I want to reach a high rank in the game (Grandmaster) and eventually get signed to an ambitious eSports team where I can win tournaments.
-I also want to meet a lot of people from the female esports scene, especially through bootcamps and maybe through epf events.
-My biggest goal is to inspire other female talents for eSports and to be a role model.
+I also want to meet a lot of people from the women esports scene, especially through bootcamps and maybe through epf events.
+My biggest goal is to inspire other women for eSports and to be a role model.

-To conclude, what advice do you have for young aspiring female eSports talent?
+To conclude, what advice do you have for young aspiring women in eSport?

-My advise for young aspiring female eSports talents is to never give up on their goals.
+My advise for young aspiring women in eSports is to never give up on their goals.
 Everyone goes through a lot, especially for females there is always sexism, but only the ones who don’t give up can make anything they want possible!
 It always feels good to prove doubters wrong.